adrianomartino/amartino/_pages/about.md

 ---
 ## Hey there!
 You are not here by chance.

-I have being working as a creative marketer since 2006, first within agencies, then as an independent.
-In 2012, I made a strategic decision to focus on commercial video production within the context of branding and marketing.
-That decision was based on a realization that good marketing does not exist without good video production and, likewise, good commercial video production is not possible without a strong foundational grounding in brand strategy.

-My creative marketing experiences includes discussing and implementing brand names and designs, brand guidelines, brand positioning, distribution strategies, print and digital design, photography, copywriting, art direction, and engagement strategies.

-My commercial filmmaking experience includes R&D, creative, casting, location scouting, gear selection, direction, direction of photography, filming and interviewing, coaching non-actors, selecting and directing music, editing, color correction, color grading, compositing.
+> Good branding doesn't exist without good video.
+Good video content doesn't happen without a brand strategy.

+Over the past 12+ years I spent the first 6 years working on the creative direction of entire projects.
+In 2012 I made the strategic decision to focus on video productions for brands.

+Before shifting my focus towards video I used to work on:

+\*   Naming

+\*   Logos and Designs

+\*   Tone of voice

+\*   Brand positioning

+\*   Distribution strategies

+\*   Print and digital design

+\*   Photography

+\*   Copywriting

+\*   Art direction

+\*   Engagement strategies

+My commercial filmmaking experience includes:

+\*   Research & Discovery

+\*   Screenwriting

+\*   Casting

+\*   Creative Direction

+\*   Direction

+\*   Direction of Photography

+\*   Filming and Interviewing

+\*   Coaching non-actors

+\*   Selecting and directing music

+\*   Video Editing

+\*   Color Correction and Color Grading

+\*   Compositing

 Over the years I had the opportunity to work in a variety of industries including: